YorgosPs/scigma/manual/windowsInstallInstructions.md

 ![scigma](guideImages/running.png)

-6. Download the Examples file from the [the releases page](https://github.com/scigma/scigma/releases) which is under the previous version (SCIGMA 0.9.2)
+6. Download the Examples file from the [the releases page](https://github.com/scigma/scigma/releases) which is under the previous version (SCIGMA 0.9.2) and extract the folder.

-7. Unzip the Examples folder.
+8. Type 'load' on the SCIGMA console and browse to select a file in the Examples folder.

-8. Type 'load' on the SCIGMA console.
+For more information, download manual.pdf under the 0.9.2 version at [the releases page](https://github.com/scigma/scigma/releases).